Kartoffelsaft/Multith/README.md

 # Multith

+I might start working on this project again as I believe I found the source of what was causing the issue.
+I'll keep what's below because it's still an interesting read

+___

 this is a project heavily focused on multithreading (hence the name "multith") that I have now nearly abandoned.
 It had (has?) potential, but I would need a much better understanding of how to work with threads and avoid undefined behavior.

 ## Why has work stopped on this?